-The parties will begin working cooperatively on a detailed transition plan immediately upon the Effective Date of this Contract and shall include, at a minimum, the requirements described in Attachment Q - Project Management Plan Requirements.
+The parties will begin working cooperatively on a detailed transition plan immediately upon the Effective Date of this Contract.
 The transition plan shall be substantially completed by the Service Commencement Date and will be finalized within six months thereafter.
 The transition plan shall address all foreseeable scenarios in which services under this Contract would be transitioned to DMS, FDC, or an outside vendor.
 The transition plan will be reviewed and updated by the parties when DMS deems appropriate.